xero/boxart/README.md

 |SNES|Super Nintendo|:white_check_mark:|GoodSNES|
 |VB|Virtualboy|:white_check_mark:|NoIntro|

-## mixes
+## mixes / xml scraper config files

-i'm trying my best to create artwork for all systems with full romsets, but in the meantime you can scrape your own collections!
+i'm trying my best to create artwork for all retro consoles with complete emulator romsets, but in the meantime/future you can scrape your own collections!

- per-system configuration files for [skraper](https://skraper.net) are located in the `_mixes` folder, including some alternative versions (e.g. SFC-alt.xml for stacked SNES layout).
+per-system configuration files for [skraper](https://skraper.net), or other universal-xml-scraper compatible tools, are located in the `_mixes` folder, including some alternative versions (e.g. SFC-alt.xml for stacked SNES layout, and a full color arcade cabinet).

 ## credits